Reconstructing Objects along Hand Interaction Timelines in Egocentric Video: Experiments

 In \cref{fig:analysis_SGonly}, we investigate the impact of \StableGrasp sequence length and different object sizes. \meth consistently outperforms Dynamic, only dropping slightly for large objects in HOT3D.
 Moreover, \meth performs significantly better for smaller objects and on long sequences.

 \textbf{\StableGrasp in EPIC-HIT.} \Cref{tab:epic_sg_results} contains analogous per-category results for \StableGrasp in EPIC-HIT. \meth outperforms baselines on the SCA metric.
 Dynamic performs well on IOU, as it fits to each mask individually but \textit{does not} maintain a stable grasp indicated by the lower SCA metric.
+Note that IOU is the 2D proxy metric of pose accuracy; $E_{SG}$ regularises the IOU fitting to improve SCA.
 Rigid achieves best SCA results on the ``pan'' category only -- indicating the functional hold of the pan does not allow finger articulations. \Cref{fig:bigqual} shows reconstruction results of \meth on \StableGrasp in EPIC-HIT.

 \textbf{\timeline in HOT3D-HIT.} In~\cref{tab:results_hot3d_timeline}, we show quantitative results on the full timelines (HIT) reconstruction on HOT3D-HIT.
+While propagation could theoretically improve the Dynamic baseline, we focus our propagation ablation on COP.
 Improvements can be seen across the board -- ADD in \StableGrasp segments is improved by $12.2\%$ and \Static segments benefits also, improving by $14.5\%$.
 This highlights that \meth with propagation improves the reconstruction across all segment types.

 \Cref{fig:analysis_prop_results} summarises the impact of propagation on HITs with different segment count and types.
 Improvement is consistent across counts.
 Notably, transition to \UnstableContact shows significant improvement in ADD.